cloudflare/cloudflare-docs/products/waf/src/content/managed-rulesets/waf-exceptions/index.md

 # Defining WAF exceptions

 Define WAF exceptions to skip the execution of WAF Managed Rulesets or some of their rules.
-The WAF exception configuration defines the skip conditions using an expression, and what should be skipped under those conditions.
+The WAF exception configuration includes an expression that defines the skip conditions, and the rules or rulesets to skip under those conditions.

 WAF exceptions have priority over [overrides](https://developers.cloudflare.com/firewall/cf-rulesets/managed-rulesets/override-managed-ruleset).